vinta/awesome-python/README.md

     * [mysql-connector-python](https://pypi.python.org/pypi/mysql-connector-python) - A pure Python MySQL driver from Oracle (in case you don't want or can't install system MySQL library)
     * [oursql](https://pythonhosted.org/oursql/) - A better MySQL connector for Python with support for native prepared statements and BLOBs.
     * [psycopg2](http://initd.org/psycopg/) - The most popular PostgreSQL adapter for the Python.
+    * [queries](https://github.com/gmr/queries) - Queries: PostgreSQL Simplified - wrapper of the psycopg2 library for interacting with PostgreSQL
 * NoSQL Databases
     * [cassandra-python-driver](https://github.com/datastax/python-driver) - Python driver for Cassandra by Datastax.
     * [pycassa](https://github.com/pycassa/pycassa) - Python Thrift driver for Cassandra.